 Equipment is generally considered to be personal property and the creation of a security interest in equipment is governed by the Uniform Commercial Code.
-For a security interest in any personal property, including equipment, to be enforceable, there must be attachment or creation and perfection.
+For a security interest in any personal property, including equipment, to be enforceable, there must be attachment or creation.
 For attachment or creation to occur the secured party must have given value to the debtor, the debtor must have a legal interest in the collateral and the debtor must sign a security agreement that describes the collateral and grants a security interest in such collateral.
+Generally, to maintain a security interest in a debto's insolvency and to obtain priority over other creditors, the security interest needs to be perfected.
 To perfect a security interest in equipment the secured party must file a UCC-1.
-While the UCC-1 need not be specific in describing such equipment, the granting language in the security interest in "equipment."
+While the UCC-1 need not be specific in describing such equipment, the granting language in the security interest should specify that the company is providing a security interest in "equipment."